 This greeting is also time-limited.
 Say Добрий вечір! when it is dark outside.
 It’s neutral, so you may use it in both formal and informal situations.

-Learn and sing other popular Christmas song in Ukraine Нова радість стала.
+Learn and sing another popular Christmas song in Ukraine with us: Нова радість стала.

 4. Привіт! [pryvit] – Hi! (informal)